 AWS vs Azure vs Google Cloud: A Quick Comparison

-Neha Surana
+Idhaya M V Neha Surana

 AWS vs Azure vs Google Cloud: A Quick Comparison

 The competition for dominating the cloud world has become a fierce race between the three incredible and leading market leaders – AWS, Azure, and Google Cloud.
-They keep adding features, modifying their prices, and try different strategies to win that “cloud throne.”
+They keep adding features, modifying their prices, and trying different strategies to win that “cloud throne.”

 However, each has its own set of perks and drawbacks, depending on the use case.
-If you are just starting out on these technologies, you will have confusions for sure.
+If you are just starting out on these technologies, you will have confusion for sure.
 So, here is a quick comparison of AWS vs Azure vs Google Cloud to help you understand which is better and why?

 Before we explain and give you a comparison between these three vendors, let’s start with some statistics.